layterz/posts/blog/2023-11-10-teaching-an-llm-how-to-read/index.md

 ## Storing quotes

-I'm using the paper [DAIL](/).
+I'm using the paper [DAIL: Data Augmentation for In-Context Learning via Self-Paraphrase](https://arxiv.org/abs/2311.03319).
 It uses an ensemble approach to boost the performance of prompting generative models.

 Let's start by simply storing each sentence from the paper as a quote.
-When you store something in `promptx` it creates an embedding, which will allow us to query the quotes to augment question answering and other tasks.
+When you store something in **promptx** it creates an embedding, which will allow us to query the quotes to augment question answering and other tasks.

-First, we need to define `Quote` and `Docuement` entities.
+First, we need to define `Quote` and `Document` entities.
 The `Entity` class is a thin wrapper on top of `pydantic.BaseModel`, which allows it to be stored as an embedding.

 ```python
 from promptx import Entity